 2018 is going to be a big year in Argentina, and nowhere will this be more visible than in the capital, Buenos Aires.
 The food and drink scene in Argentina’s first city has been going from strength to strength over the past few years, and it promises to be even more explosive in the coming year.
 Here are the bars and restaurants to check out in 2018.

 416 Snack Bar Buenos Aires

-Bar, North American, $$$
+Bar, Pub Grub, $$$

 416 Snack Bar is a Canadian operation that landed in Buenos Aires a few months ago and has been taking Palermo Hollywood by storm.
 Serving up damn tasty plates of light bites and snacks, such as Korean fried chicken and tuna hand rolls, 416 Snack Bar’s sexy interior is as hip as it is classy.
 With a great wine list and some killer cocktails, 416 Snack Bar was recently featured on Vogue’s list of Buenos Aires’ most glamourous places.
 Get it while it’s hot.